< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Japan collaborated in this stage of the effort.
 Raytheon was awarded a contract in 2019 for an initial production batch of Block IIA missiles, with Japan to get its share.
 There was to be a "Block IIB", but it was canceled in 2013.
 The Block IIA represented a dramatic evolution of the Standard Missile family, tracing its roots back to the RIM-2 Terrier, conceived in the 1940s, as an outgrowth of the STV test vehicles.
 The RIM-174 is now also being updated with a 53-centimeter / 21-inch missile stage as the "SM-6 Block IB", to be introduced to service after 2024.
 Navy documents suggest it may have a hypersonic surface-attack capability; it may be fielded with the Army Typhon MRC system.

 A land-based variant of the NTW system, named "Aegis Ashore", has been developed, with a ground-based AN/SPY-1 system -- by all appearances, the shipboard system mounted on concrete -- and an SM-3 VLS battery.
-At last notice, one site each was to be fielded in Poland and Romania in the near future.
+One site was set up in Romania, going into operation in 2016, with a second site in Poland going into operation in 2024.
+Incidentally, the Patriot PAC-3 SAM has been adapted to VLS launch and integrated into Aegis, with test launches from Aegis Ashore having been performed.
+At present, however, there's no plan to field the Patriot with Aegis.

 * A summary list of SM variants follows: